 Add your Profile Prompts

-Another recent Bumble feature is the addition of Profile Prompts, discussion starters that Bumble has added to everyone’s profile.
+Another recent Bumble feature is the addition of Profile Prompts.
+Discussion starters that Bumble has added to everyone’s profile.
 You can choose up to three profile prompts from a longer list, with questions like “I feel most empowered when…” and “We’ll get along if…” which users then fill in.
 This information shows up on your profile and gives your potential matches a quick insight into your personality and sense of humor.
-Choose prompts for which you have good answers, and make those answers shine.
+Choose prompts for which you have good answers and make those answers shine.

 Expand your preferences

 A lot of people make the mistake of deciding they want someone 27-31 within three miles of their current location.
+They set very narrow ranges.
 That might work in New York City, but in Des Moines, you’re throwing away thousands of great potential partners for the sake of a very narrow set of criteria.
 Age is more than just a number, and we all know some amazingly mature 22-year olds and some amazingly attractive 55-year olds.
 If nothing else, opening up your age range gives you more people to swipe right on.
 In addition to the age range criteria, give the app some more room to breathe.
 Remember, you’re not committing to a life partner here – you aren’t even committing to a date.
 If someone is a town or two over, it’s still worth chatting with them.

 Take periodic breaks